Hooray! I’ve been invited to a baby shower.

-Justin is the first baby to some special friends of mine.
+Some special friends of mine are expecting their first baby, Justin.
 The shower is only 9 days away, so there’s no time to lose.

-Taking a crocheted item to a baby party has been my M.O. since the dinosaurs roamed the earth to crochet for babies whenever I get the chance.
-I absolutely love to create dresses, afghans, booties, hats, bibs, cocoons, headbands, stuffed animals, and toys to give away.
+Taking a crocheted item to a baby party has been my M.O. since the dinosaurs roamed the earth.
+I LOVE to crochet for babies whenever I get the chance.

 So Many Choices – Get It Right!